 - Three things to consider when choosing a gate opener system are gate type, power source, and frequency of use.

-A gate opener adds convenience and security to any property, from single-family homes to multi-tenant gated communities.
-By installing a gate opening system, you maintain control over who can access your property while sparing tenants the hassle of manually opening the gate.
+A gate opener, also known as a gate operator, adds convenience and security to any property, from single-family homes to multi-tenant gated communities.
+By installing a commercial gate intercom system, you maintain control over who can access your property while sparing tenants the hassle of manually opening the gate.

 Gate openers vary widely, from simple motorized, solar-powered devices to more advanced gate intercom systems.
-Read this guide to learn all about gate openers, how they work, and how you can choose the best one for your property.
+Read this guide to learn all about gate operators, how they work, and how to choose the best one for your property.